 So I began the years-long process of moving from a rank amateur web designer (2004) to what I would call today (2015) an acceptable level of ability in web design and publication.
 To summarize the nearly 11 years from that first word from the Lord to today, my website —

 About eight years ago I received a second revelationary word from God.
 My wife and I were in church, and during the worship service I turned to my wife and said, “God just spoke to me!”
 I told her that He had said to me, “You’re going to reach the world with the word of God.”
 I was stunned and also humbled.
 At that time the visitors to the website’s sermons and bible studies were what I could honestly call a trickle.
 But I took that second word from the Lord very seriously and to the present time have continued pursuing this calling upon me into my senior years.
 And, all thanks to the Lord, His promise of reaching the world with His word is coming to pass.
-Of the 42,000 monthly visitors to “Pentecostal Sermons and Bible Studies,” about 14,000 of them each month are from outside the USA.
+Of the more than 1,000 daily visitors [2021 edit: 50,000 monthly] to “Pentecostal Sermons and Bible Studies,” about 1/3 of them are from outside the USA.

 Two themes have been impressed upon me by the Holy Spirit as dominant emphases for the website’s sermons and bible studies.
 These two topics reflect what I believe to be God our Father’s intentions for the website.